britishredcrosssociety/resilience-index-book/02-technical.Rmd

 | CQC Quality rating  |  Trust | Trust to MSOA then LAD | N/A |
 | CQC Surveys  |  Trust | Trust to MSOA then LAD | N/A |
 |  SHMI (mortality) |  Trust | Trust to MSOA then LAD | N/A |

+#### VCS presence

+A measure of the presence of health and social charities in each LAD was also calculated.
+The logic used to define health/social charities within the data can be found [here](https://github.com/britishredcrosssociety/resilience-index/blob/b2aa9d33e21c97c589e491f20280268fae4720f2/R/capacity/health-inequalities/england/access-availability/vcs-presence.R#L110).
+The initial idea was to take the average income of the charity and split it between the areas it servers as indicated in the Charity Commissioner data [here](https://register-of-charities.charitycommission.gov.uk/register/full-register-download), however there were cases where the organisation worked in local authorities in England but also countries overseas and so couldn't split the income accurately.
+The count of organisations within an area was instead used.
+All organisations that served UK or England wide were ignored as the data is only being used for relative comparison between LADs and so these would be attributed to all LADs evenly.
+In cases where the data was at UTLA (county) or 'All of London' then it was counted against each of the LADs within the county or London respectively.